By Dave Booda

 You raped me.

-Thankfully, what I decided to do next was smarter than my previous decision to have sex.
+Thankfully, what I decided to do next was more helpful than my previous decision to have sex.
 I stuck around and listened.
+On the surface, I wanted to help her feel better, but the reality was I felt scared and I needed reassurance that I wasn’t a bad guy.

 I didn’t defend myself, mostly because I was still in shock that I could even be capable of such a thing.
-I saw that she was upset and decided that whatever I did, I wasn’t going to leave her like this.
 I knew I screwed something up, but I also knew that I had no intention of hurting her, so I stayed and listened, desperately trying to demonstrate that I wasn’t the guy she thought I was.

-Six hours later and me making a few runs to the local convenience store for cigarettes and snacks, she seemed to be at peace with everything.
+Six hours later and me making a few runs to the local convenience store for cigarettes and snacks, we seemed to be at peace with everything (or maybe we just gave up trying).
 The sun was coming up and we parted ways.
-Although I still felt confused, I had communicated to her that I genuinely cared, which at that point was all I could hope for.
+Although I still felt confused, I felt I had communicated that I genuinely cared about her, which at that point was all I could hope for.

 I wish I could say I immediately turned things around, but the truth was I had no idea what I did wrong.
 I thought that because she didn’t say no, that I did my job, but I was wrong.